noname0903/Ansible-whiout-replication-/README.md

 Benefits of MariaDB Replication:

 -Load Balancing: Slave servers can handle read queries, reducing the load on the master server.

 -Scalability: Easily scale the system by adding more slave servers.

 -Redundancy: Provides failover capabilities; if the master server goes down, a slave server can take over (with additional configuration).

 -Data Backup: Data can be backed up from slave servers without impacting the master server's performance.

 -Increased Performance: Separates write operations (on the master) from read operations (on the slaves).

-This playbook will setup a MySQL replication by doing the following steps:
+*This playbook will setup a MySQL replication by doing the following steps:

-Backup the current databases from the MySQL master Compress the backup
+1)Backup the current databases from the MySQL master

+2)Compress the backup

-Download the backup
+3)Download the backup

-Upload and uncompress the backup to the MySQL slave Stop MySQL on the slave
+4)Upload and uncompress the backup to the MySQL slave

+5)Stop MySQL on the slave

-Import the backup
+6)Import the backup

-Start MySQL on the slave
+7)Start MySQL on the slave

-Configute the MySQL slave process
+8)Configute the MySQL slave process

-Start the MySQL slave process
+9)Start the MySQL slave process

 Configure MariaDB Streaming Replication Between Two or More Nodes